-My flex vegan diet approach was first inspired by veganuary – “Veganuary’s vision is a world where veganism is a mainstream lifestyle choice, with positive action at all levels of society and government to promote the benefits of plant-based eating.”
+My approach to an increasingly vegan diet was initially inspired by veganuary – “Veganuary’s vision is a world where veganism is a mainstream lifestyle choice, with positive action at all levels of society and government to promote the benefits of plant-based eating.”

 I felt really motivated to give it a go when I began reading up about it, and in an overfed, post-Christmas slump decided to sign up.